Notes on the Geography of Australia: Broken Hill

 We've stepped back along Argent Street to see a mix of buildings.
 Some have caught the heritage wave and some are still caught in the 1950s.

-The Kidman building was built in 1888 for a saddler but within a few years was owned by the Kidman Brothers and has been occupied by a butcher ever since.
+The Kidman building was built in 1888 for a saddler but within a few years was owned by Sid and Sackville Kidman.
+It has been occupied by a butcher ever since.

 More intimate accommodation: the Duke of Cornwall Inn from the late 1880s was one of the first masonry buildings in town.
 A disastrous fire destroyed its predecessor, and the city responded by prohibiting wood.